Chart Color Schemes

 The latest Census data sees Wellington placing among the least culturally diverse areas in the country when compared across a range of language and cultural background related metrics

 Wellington's cultural diversity was found to be below average, with 78.6% of its population being citizens, 91.6% born in Australia, and 96.5% speaking English only at home.
-The predominant religion in Wellington is Christianity, comprising 65.6% of the population, similar to the 65.6% across Rest of NSW.
-In terms of ancestry, the top three represented groups are Australian (31.3%), English (28.6%), and Australian Aboriginal (15.2%).
+Christianity is the main religion in Wellington, making up 65.6% of people, similar to the 65.6% across Rest of NSW.
+The top three ancestry groups are Australian (31.3%), English (28.6%), and Australian Aboriginal (15.2%).

-Notably, Irish ethnicity is overrepresented in Wellington at 7.8%, compared to 8.2% regionally, while French ethnicity stands at 0.4%, slightly higher than the regional average of 0.3%.
+Notably, Irish ethnicity is overrepresented at 7.8%, compared to 8.2% regionally, while French ethnicity stands at 0.4%, slightly higher than the regional average of 0.3%.

 Frequently Asked Questions - Diversity